Sports Management Degree and Certification Guide: What You’ll Study

 Accreditation shows that an institution or program meets standards of quality set forth by an accrediting agency, and that it is committed not only to meet those standards but to continuously seek ways in which to improve the quality of education and training provided.
 There are two types of educational accreditation: institutional and specialized.

-The main specialized accrediting body for sports management degree programs is the Commission on Sport Management Accreditation (COSMA), which was jointly established by NASPE and NASSM in 2008.
+The main specialized accrediting body for sports management degree programs is the Commission on Sport Management Accreditation (COSMA).
 COSMA accreditation replaces program approval formerly granted by the Sport Management Program Review Council (SMPRC).

 Other business-related specialized accrediting bodies include the following: